protex/home-manager.nvim/README.md

 ```
 it will prefetch the resource and add/update the sha256 value

-`HomeManager`
+`HomeManagerBuild (depricated)`:
+This command will run `home-manager build --no-out-link`, and print the output in a popup window

+`HomeManagerSwitch (depricated)`:
-Exactly like executing `home-manager` in the shell but output will be placed in a nice popup window
+This command will run `home-manager switch`, and print the output in a popup window

 ## Output Highlighting
 The output popup has basic highlighting setup.
 Currently, lines that beging with 'Activating' are highlighted, as well as any lines that contain '[Ee]rror' or '[Ww]warning'.
 I tried to find more highlights that home manager applies on its own, but was unable to find any more then I just mentioned.
 So, there is a way to add new highlight groups and regular expressions should you notice something that should be highlightd but isn't.
 To do this, create a dictionary that follows the following format: